 - Plagiarism of any form (blatant copy-paste, summarizing someone else's ideas/results without reference etc.) will result in immediate expulsion from the course.

 - All submissions are mandatory.
 Each submission must fulfill a certain level of quality.
-Submissions that are just collections of buzzword/keywords or coarse document structures will not be accepted.
+Submissions that do not conform to the TUM student code of conduct or fail to address the given topic will not be accepted.
 Failing that will be graded 5.0.